bravado/metaproject-0.10-1/README.md

 https://github.com/twitter/bootstrap/issues

 Twitter account
 ---------------

-Keep up to date on announcements and more by following Bootstrap on Twitter, [@TwBootstrap](http://twitter.com/TwBootstrap).
+Keep up to date on announcements and more by following Bootstrap on Twitter, <a href="http://twitter.com/TwBootstrap">@TwBootstrap</a>.

 Mailing list